Cube-OS/cubeOS/services/file-service/README.md

-# Kubos File Transfer Service
+# CubeOS File Transfer Service

 The file transfer service is used to transfer files between the mission operations center and the OBC.